MarcJAndersen/rrdfqbcrnd0/README.md

 install.packages("knitr") # if not present already
 ```

+## Third - Optional dependencies for development

+See below for packages needed for development.

 ## Installation approaches
 The R-packages are made using a modular approach.
 After having a monolithic package that just grew and grew, it was decided to break it up into smaller packages as shown below.